trentonhicks/blog/client/content/posts/what-is-your-purpose.md

 I began to recognize that all of my efforts were vain apart from God.
 It is true that I wasn't good enough.
 I needed forgiveness and grace to experience the life that God wanted me to have and to fulfill the purpose He had for my life.

-Next week we will continue to explore what the Scriptures say regarding our purpose for this life and throughout eternity.
+In part 2 of this series we will continue to explore what the Scriptures say regarding our purpose for this life and throughout eternity.